-Identification of bioactive spots in the FBut fraction
+Identification of bioactive spots in the F{But} fraction

-In this manipulation, we studied only the three germs on which the fraction exhibited bactericidal and fungistatic activity.

-We deposited on a TLC plate, $100~\mu g$ of the butanolic fraction and $30~\mu g$ of reference antibiotic, then the plate was covered with a microbial suspension at the density of $10^6~CFU$ / mL of E. coli (gram-), S aureus (gram +) and Candida albicans (yeast).
-The plate is eluted with the hexane-ethyl acetate-methanol 10-5-2 system; V / V / V. The results obtained are expressed in the form of the diameter of the inhibition zone (Table 5).
+In this manipulation, the three germs are studied which of the fractions exhibits bactericidal and fungistatic activity.
+100 μg of the butanolic fraction and 30 μg of reference antibiotic are deposited on a TLC plate, then the plate has been covered with a microbial suspension at the density of 106 CFU/ml of E. Coli (gram-), S. aureus (gram +) and C. albicans (yeast).
+The plate was eluted with the hexane-ethyl acetate-methanol 10-5-2 system; V/V/V. The results obtained are expressed in the form of the diameter of the inhibition zone (Table 4).
+By reading this table, it can retain that the butanolic fraction has an antimicrobial activity on E coli, S. aureuse and C. albicans but less marked compared to the controls that are tetracycline and gentamicin.
+Current study was continued on the basis of this butanolic fraction in order to isolate the bioactive molecules and this by re-passing the butanolic fraction for a fractionation on column at atmospheric pressure (CPA).
+Three butanolic subfractions were obtained and deposited on a plate with two other fractions namely dichloromethane and ethyl acetate.

-Table 5: values of the diameter of the inhibition zones
+Table 4: Values of the diameter of the inhibition

+zones.

-Fraction / Witnesses Inhibition Diameter (mm)
+Fraction/] Inhibition Diam eter (mm)

-E coli S aureus Candida albicans
+Witnesses E. coli S. aureus C. albicans

-F {But} 2,2 3 5,2
+F {But} 2.2 3 5.2

-Tétracycline 15 10 7
+Tetracycline 15 10 7

+Gentamicine 13 9 11